 Deployment Best Practices

 Coding a rule within the Auth0 Dashboard rule editor is a great way to implement and test while still in the development stage.
-However, when it comes time to deploy into automated test and/or production environments, a more automated mechanism is required; copying and pasting code between Auth0 tenants is not a satisfactory method to employ.
+However, when it comes time to deploy into automated test or production environments, a more automated mechanism is required; copying and pasting code between Auth0 tenants is not a satisfactory method to employ.

 In addition, the Auth0 Deploy CLI tool can be used to automate deployment between Auth0 tenants.
 Deploy CLI works with files stored in the file system together with the Auth0 Management API and provides the capability to allow the export of rule assets from an Auth0 tenant, as well as import of them into an Auth0 tenant.
 Further, the tool provides for programmatic control over rule ordering and rule environment configuration as part of deployment automation.
-In many ways, the Deploy CLI is like a Swiss Army knife when it comes to rule extensibility deployment in Auth0.

 As a best practice, you should use the Auth0 Deploy CLI tool in almost all cases involving deployment to test or production environments.
 While the extensions can provide automated detection of changes deployed to the respective version control system, the Deploy CLI tool allows precise control of what’s deployed when, where, and how.